 If the matter is not resolved through ADR (or if the tribunal does not refer the matter to ADR), it will be referred to a hearing on a particular date and time.

 Hearings are conducted in public unless the tribunal directs otherwise (e.g. that a hearing be held by telephone or video link).
 All parties to the hearing are notified well in advance of the hearing date.

 The tribunals can proceed with a hearing even if one of the parties is absent (if the party has had reasonable notice of the hearing date).
 The tribunals must observe the requirements of natural justice (see “Natural justice” in “Judicial review”) but are also under a duty to act as quickly and with as little formality as possible.

 If one of the parties has a very good reason for wishing to change the hearing date, they should contact the opposing party and ask for their consent to adjourn the hearing.
 They should then apply to the tribunal for an adjournment.
 If the opposing party does not agree to an adjournment, then the party wanting the adjournment should still apply to the tribunal.
 The opposing parties may then need to attend a hearing of the application for an adjournment.

-At the hearing of the application for review, the applicant usually presents their case first.
-Evidence of all witnesses is given on oath or affirmation, and each witness may be questioned by the tribunal and cross-examined by the parties to the hearing and re-examined.
+Usually, evidence of all witnesses is given on oath or affirmation, and each witness may be questioned by the tribunal and cross-examined by the parties to the hearing and re-examined.

 AAT and VCAT (under its review jurisdiction) have the power to: